UoB-HPC/UoB-HPC.github.io/zoo/index.md

 - `--constraint=amd-server` - this has an S10000, and an S9150
 - `--constraint=amd-consumer` - this has an R9 290X and a 7970

-If you receive an error like the following:

-    srun: error: nowai: task 0: Exited with exit code 2 slurmd[nowai]: error: execve(): /home/train36/OpenCL_SC14/Solutions/Exercise09/Cpp/./matmul: No such file or directory

-Run a command to force the filesystem to update:

-    srun -N4 touch ./vadd

 <!--
 ### MPI Example
 In this example, we would like to interactively run a simple 'Hello World' MPI job.
 We decide we will have 8 MPI tasks.